Mitsubishi Minica: Second generation

 Also in October 1972 the renamed Skipper IV (A102) received the new four-stroke 2G21 engine from the Minica F4, with either 32 or 36 PS.
 A new F/L replaced the S/L in the lineup.
 Along with some safety improvements in October 1973 both engines were replaced by the 30 PS "Vulcan S" engine, as the Skipper IV lineup was further narrowed.
 The coupé continued in production until July (or perhaps December) 1974, and was more restricted by emissions regulations.
 Mitsubishi revived the "Skipper" nameplate in 1996 on a special, "town" version of the Pajero Mini.

-The Van lives on
+Minica Van

-The Minica Van, based on the 1969 Minica 70, was subsequently replaced by the Minica Econo in 1981.
-Starting with the air-cooled A100V, it was replaced by the water-cooled A101V in late 1972.
-There was no A102 nor A103 van, as the A101V remained available only with the air-cooled "Red" two-stroke engine until the introduction of the Minica 5 Van (A104V) in March 1976.
+The Minica Van, based on the 1969 Minica 70, was kept in production until eventually replaced by the Minica Econo in 1981.

+The Van's history begins with the air-cooled A100V, which was replaced by the water-cooled A101V in late 1972.
+There was no A102 nor A103 Van (numbers retained for the water-cooled and four-stroke derivatives), as the A101V remained available only with the air-cooled "Red" two-stroke engine until the introduction of the larger displacement, four-stroke Minica 5 Van (A104V) in March 1976.
 This was soon followed by the bigger engined "Minica 55 Van" (A105V), which has the newer 2G23 engine with 29 PS at 5500 rpm.
 The 55 Van was available in a few different equipment levels, from the Standard at the bottom to the Super Deluxe on top.